 SOFTS-Raw sugar futures fall, arabica coffee also weakens

-LONDON, June 7 (Reuters) - Raw sugar and arabica coffee futures on ICE were lower on Monday, with some showers forecast in drought-hit Brazil over the next few days, while cocoa prices also fell.
+NEW YORK/LONDON, June 7 (Reuters) - Raw sugar and arabica coffee futures on ICE closed lower on Monday, with some showers forecast in drought-hit Brazil over the next few days and profit taking by funds.

 SUGAR

-* Dealers said the weather in the Centre-South region of Brazil remained a key focus with some showers forecast this week although overall conditions remain very dry.
+* Dealers said the weather in the Centre-South region of Brazil remained a focus with some showers forecast this week although overall conditions remain dry.

-* The market was also weighed by a modest setback in energy prices on Monday following the recent strong advance.
+* They noted some profit taking by speculators, which are carrying a large long position in the sweetener, as oil prices also slid.
 O/R

-* Higher energy prices can lead to more use of cane to make biofuel ethanol rather than sugar, particularly in Brazil.
+* Lower energy prices can lead to more use of cane to make sugar rather than biofuel ethanol, particularly in Brazil.

 COFFEE

-* Dealers noted dry conditions in top producer Brazil could curb production next year so the market would keep a close watch on how much rain is received in key growing areas over the next few days.
+* Dealers noted dry conditions in top producer Brazil could curb production next year so the market would watch rain levels in growing areas over the next few days.

-* Speculators raised their net long position in arabica coffee futures on ICE in the week to June 1, data from the U.S. Commodity Futures Trading Commission showed on Friday.
+* Refinitiv's Agriculture Weather Dashboard forecast up to 35 millimetres (1.38 inches) of rain in the South Minas Gerais region.

+* Brokers noted reduced activity in the Brazilian physical market, with the local currency at the strongest against the dollar since December.BRBY

 COCOA

-* Dealers noted supplies remain ample with top grower Ivory Coast expected to harvest a record crop this year.
+* Dealers noted supplies remain ample with top grower Ivory Coast expected to harvest a record crop.

 * Cocoa arrivals at ports in Ivory Coast reached 1.997 million tonnes between Oct.
-1 and June 6, exporters estimated on Monday, up 7.5% from 1.881 million tonnes over the same period last season.
+1 and June 6, exporters estimated, up 7.5% from 1.881 million tonnes over the same period last season.

 An unusual dry spell persisted across most of Ivory Coast's cocoa-growing regions last week, fuelling farmers' fears that the April-to-September mid-crop could be depleted.